- Longer EC2, EBS, and Storage Gateway Resource IDs

 The data stored on a local instance store will persist only as long as that instance is alive.
 However, data that is stored on an Amazon EBS volume will persist independently of the life of the instance.
 Therefore, we recommend that you use the local instance store for temporary data and, for data requiring a higher level of durability, we recommend using Amazon EBS volumes or backing up the data to Amazon S3.
 If you are using an Amazon EBS volume as a root partition, you will need to set the Delete On Terminate flag to "N" if you want your Amazon EBS volume to persist outside the life of the instance.

-Amazon EBS provides two volume types: Standard Volumes and Provisioned IOPS Volumes.
-They differ in performance characteristics and price, allowing you to tailor your storage performance and cost to the needs of your applications.
+Amazon EBS provides three volume types: General Purpose (SSD) volumes, Provisioned IOPS (SSD) volumes, and Magnetic volumes.
+These volume types differ in performance characteristics and price, allowing you to tailor your storage performance and cost to the needs of your applications.
+For more performance infomation see the EBS product details page.

 While you are able to attach multiple volumes to a single instance, attaching multiple instances to one volume is not supported at this time.

-No, snapshots are only available through the Amazon EC2 APIs.
+No, EBS snapshots are only available through the Amazon EC2 APIs.

 No, snapshots can be done in real time while the volume is attached and in use.
 However, snapshots only capture data that has been written to your Amazon EBS volume, which might exclude any data that has been locally cached by your application or OS.
 In order to ensure consistent snapshots on volumes attached to an instance, we recommend cleanly detaching the volume, issuing the snapshot command, and then reattaching the volume.
 For Amazon EBS volumes that serve as root devices, we recommend shutting down the machine to take a clean snapshot.